john-lyne/john-lyne.github.io/_booknotes/science.md

 date: 2023-05-06
 ---

-A collection of notes regarding to science-centered books.
+A collection of notes from science-centered books.

 # *Worlds Hidden in Plain Sight: Complexity Theory*, David Krakauer
 A collection of essays exploring everything complexity science.
 Subjects include the importance of biodiversity, hiearchichal system structures, why banking systems collapse, the importance of metaphors, the origin of life, and more.